MileHacker Logo

 Off-Season Exploration Strategies

-Take advantage of lower prices and fewer crowds during the off-season (typically November-March, excluding The Holiday season).
-Focus on indoor attractions, like museums and churches, which deliver a warm escape from colder weather.
+Take advantage of lower prices and fewer crowds during the off-season (typically November-March, excluding Christmas/New Year).
+Focus on indoor attractions, like museums and cathedrals, which offer a warm escape from colder weather.
 Always verify opening hours, as some attractions may have reduced schedules in quieter months.

 Off-Season Advantages